tevaughan/gslcpp/README.md

   - Interoperability with Eigen is provided.

 At present:
-  - The C++-interface to `gsl_vector` et al. is fully implemented.
+  - The GSL-vector interface (all of the `gsl_vector_*`-functions and for *all* types of vector, whether double, float, complex, etc.) is fully implemented.
   - The unit-tests are almost done.
-    - There is nearly complete coverage of the basic GSL-vector interface (all of the `gsl_vector_*`-functions for `double`.
+    - There is now complete coverage of the GSL-vector interface (for all functions and types of vector).
-    - A strategy for covering all types uniformly in unit-tests, even complex types, has been implemented and demonstrated to work in a few cases.
     - Constructor-types are not yet fully tested.
       - Class `static_vector` for stack-allocation is fully tested.
       - Class `vector_view` for vector-views is fully tested.